- Prof. Abhaya Induruwa

 - Prof. Gihan Dias

 Prof. Gihan Dias was educated at Royal College, Colombo, Lanka, and earned a B.Sc. in Engineering from the University of Moratuwa, Sri Lanka and a PhD from the University of California (Davis).
 He is a professor at the Department of Computer Science and Engineering (CSE) at the University of Moratuwa.
-He is also the CEO and Founder of the .LK Domain Registry (LKNIC) and has been at the fore of the country’s ccTLD management since 1990.
+One of the most significant milestones in Prof. Dias’ career was setting up the country code top level domain .lk.
+He is the CEO and Founder of the .LK Domain Registry (LKNIC) and has been at the fore of the country’s ccTLD management since 1990.

 Prof. Gihan Dias was one of the pioneers in setting up and running the Lanka Educational and Research Network (LEARN) and was also the founder and first president of the Lanka Academic Network (LAcNet), a nonprofit, volunteer organization of Sri Lankan students, teachers and professionals.
 He has also assisted a number of Internet service providers in setting up their own networks.